alan-turing-institute/UK-LabourFlowNetwork-Model/README.md

 ## Tutorial Notebooks

-We provide several annotated Jupyter notebooks in the code/simulation folder with examples of different uses of the model.
+We provide several annotated Jupyter notebooks in the code/simulation folder with examples of different uses of the model. ***explain that we will use synthetic data in these tutorials

 1. [BasicSimulation.ipynb](https://github.com/alan-turing-institute/UK-LabourFlowNetwork-Model/blob/main/code/simulation/BasicSimulation.ipynb) performs a single simulation of the model and presents a visualisation of the LFNs generated, along with associated statistics comparing the simulated and observed LFNs.
 2. [Calibration.ipynb](https://github.com/alan-turing-institute/UK-LabourFlowNetwork-Model/blob/main/code/simulation/Calibration.ipynb) demonstrates the algorithm used to calibrate the model's free parameters, and includes visualisations of calibration process.